d2gex/personal_r_review/trabajo/Sperm-whale-teeth-code.md

 ![](Sperm-whale-teeth-code_files/figure-html/unnamed-chunk-5-1.png)<!-- -->

+### Observations follow a normal distribution?

+This is not required for linear regression to be a valid model however we do it for the sake of it.
-### Do the observations for Nitrogen follow a normal distribution?
+#### Do the observations for Nitrogen follow a normal distribution?

-Let's graph the Q-Q plots for all Nitrogen-like variables
+We do not need to check whether the dependent and independent variables follow a normalLet's graph the Q-Q plots for all Nitrogen-like variables

 ```r
 par(mfrow = c(3, 1))